inadarei/nodebootstrap/README.md

 framework and shows how to manage Mustache/Handlebars-based view.
 It's not a mandatory part of the project.
 NodeBootstrap is often used for web API projects, where there is no human-centric UI.

-## Compatibility

-We try to keep Node Bootstrap updated with the latest versions of Node, Express and Bootstrap.
-In some cases, where it makes sense, branches compatible with older versions are created: <https://github.com/inadarei/nodebootstrap/branches> to make upgrade path smoother.

-## Shell Scripts

-NodeBootstrap comes with three shell scripts (located in the `bin` folder):

-* dev_start.sh will start your server.js node app in single-CPU mode with hot-realoading of code enabled.
-Convenient for active development.
-* start.sh will start your server.js without hot-reloading, but with as many child processes as you have CPU cores.
-Recommended for production.
-* stop.sh is a counterpart of start.sh to easily stop running background processes.

-By default, dev_start.sh also lets Express.js handle static files so you don't have to have a web server.
-The production
-version: start.sh assumes that you want your web-server (Nginx?) to take on this job.

 ## Quick Start:

 Assuming you already have node and npm installed (If not: